Darioc18/memory-game/README.md

 ## Aknowledgments

-I would like to express my gratitude to my Code Institute mentor, Aleksei Konovalov and my cohort facilitator at Code Institute Alan Bushell for their guidance and clear advice to build this project.
+I would like to express my gratitude to my Code Institute mentor, [Aleksei Konovalov](https://github.com/lexach91), and my cohort facilitator at Code Institute Alan Bushell for their guidance and clear advice to build this project.